yezyilomo/state-pool/README.md

 Store is a container for key based global states.
 Store provides few methods which are used to manage global states as explained below

 ### store.setState
-`store.setState` is used to create global state and map it to a key so that you won't need to use global state object directly instead you use the key to get it, `store.setState` takes two required parameters, a key(string) to map to a global state object and the inital state, In additon to those two parameters it takes a third optional parameter which is the configuration object. `persist` is the only available config which is the flag to determine whether to save/persist state on localStorage or not.
+`store.setState` is used to create global state and map it to a key so that you won't need to use a global state object directly instead you use the key to get it, `store.setState` takes two required parameters, a key(string) to map to a global state object and the initial state, In addition to those two parameters it takes a third optional parameter which is the configuration object. `persist` is the only available config which is the flag to determine whether to save/persist state on localStorage or not.

 ```js
 // Signature